Kaaserne/cpp-lazy/README.md

 Examples can be found [here](https://github.com/Kaaserne/cpp-lazy/tree/master/examples).
 Installation can be found [here](https://github.com/Kaaserne/cpp-lazy#installation).

 # cpp-lazy
 `cpp-lazy` is an easy and fast lazy evaluation library for C++11/14/17/20.
 The library tries to reduce redundant data usage for begin/end iterator pairs.
-For instance: `lz::random_iterable::end()` will return a `lz::default_sentinel` to prevent duplicate data that is also present in `lz::random_iterable::begin()`.
+For instance: `lz::random_iterable::end()` will return a `lz::default_sentinel_t` to prevent duplicate data that is also present in `lz::random_iterable::begin()`.
 If a 'symmetrical' end-begin iterator pair is needed, one can use `lz::common` or `lz::common_random`.
-Generally, `lz` *forward* iterators will return a `lz::default_sentinel` (or if the input iterable is sentinelled) because forward iterators can only go forward, so there is no need to store the end iterator, is the philosophy.
+Generally, `lz` *forward* iterators will return a `lz::default_sentinel_t` (or if the input iterable is sentinelled) because forward iterators can only go forward, so there is no need to store the end iterator, is the philosophy.
+Lz random access iterators can also return a `default_sentinel` if the internal data of `begin` can already decide whether end is reached, such as `lz::repeat`.

 The library uses one optional dependency: the library `{fmt}`, more of which can be found out in the [installation section](https://github.com/Kaaserne/cpp-lazy#Installation).
 This dependency is only used for printing and formatting.